MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

 ```

+If the key name collides with one of the property names of the HashTable type, you can use `PSBase` to access those properties.
-If the key name itself is `keys` and you want to return the collection of Keys, use this syntax:
+For example, if the key name is `keys` and you want to return the collection of Keys, use this syntax:

 ```powershell
 $hashtable.PSBase.Keys